Producing Reports With Quarto

 ---

 We can then reference this parameter anywhere in the R code in our report by accessing the params object.
-To calculate the life expectancy for just the country defined by the params, we can do:
+To visualise the S/I/R distribution for just the antibiotic defined by the params, we can do:

 ```{r}